 Charts are updated in real-time and include data from pre-market and after-hours trading sessions as well.

 You can set up multiple chart windows if you want to use different chart settings or check stocks across multiple timeframes.

-You can use the scans as-is, customize them, or build your own from scratch.
+You can use the scans as they are, customize them, or build your own from scratch.

-These scanners are really the star of the Trade Ideas platform (and the reason why so many day traders use Trade Ideas).
+These scanners are really the stars of the Trade Ideas software and the reason why so many day traders use Trade Ideas.
 During our Trade Ideas review, we tested out a few pre-configured Trade Ideas scans and built a few custom scans of our own.
-These go way beyond the typical stock screener.
-You can create custom alerts for a variety of different trading strategies.
-Alerts are color-coded, which makes it easy for day traders to spot the alerts they are looking for.
+The flexibility and power of these scans go way beyond what you can do with a typical stock screener.
+Trade Ideas enables you to create custom alerts for a variety of different trading strategies.
+Alerts are color-coded, which makes it easy for day traders to spot the alerts you’re looking for.